Your life experience is a sum of a million tiny decisions. Often it takes a long time for the impact of many decisions to show themselves.

 That statement has saved more relationships than I can count…in my work, my friendships, my heart.

 I’m reminded of this way of living every time I don’t do it.
-When I let discomfort fester to the point that someone else decides how to handle it and I’m left to deal with the consequences without any control.
+When I let discomfort fester to the point that someone else decides how to handle it and I’m left to deal with the consequences, spinning out to map out the thing that led to the thing that led today because that’s what my brain does.

 If I could offer one piece of advice to others it would be to always confront, always tackle the hard things, always say something, even if you don’t know what to say.
 Be the bumbling fool.
 Be the one who articulates that which you cannot articulate.
 Be the one who stops an out of control cycle from the risk of crashing.